- Chart

 Threats

-- Economic downturn in Chile
+- Economic recession or slowdown in Chile.

 Competitors and Market Share